Theming

 The amount of vertical shift to apply to buttons when they're pressed. |

-Creating a new theme Jump to heading
+Creating your own theme Jump to heading

-If you want to create an entirely new theme, the most efficient way is to fork ("copy") the default theme's CSS and modify it instead of writing everything from scratch.
-This method is faster, easier, and less prone to mistakes.
+If you really want to create an entirely new theme, the most efficient way is to fork ("copy") the default theme's CSS and modify it instead of writing everything from scratch.
+This is faster, easier, and less prone to mistakes.